Survey Design and Analysis

 The target population for your survey should be defined such that your classmates would be able to respond meaningfully to the questions.
 For example, your survey might explore topics that local governments, state governments, or universities would be interested in understanding, ensuring that the subject matter is relevant and accessible to your peers.

-Survey Completion
+2. Survey Completion

 Survey links will be made available on Moodle two weeks before the presentation.
 Within three days of this release, you will need to complete your classmates' surveys.
 This is a participation grade.
 The number of surveys you did not complete will be prorated from your final grade.

-Brief Report
+3. Brief Report

-The report should include:
+The report should include (but not limited to):

 • A statement of the issue, question and research objectives